FAQ

 A work-in-progress game is not available to the public as a finished product but remains under development.
 Our definition includes prototypes, vertical slices, pre-alphas, alphas, betas, and Early Access titles.

-If your game is publicly available as a purchase or a free download, you must clearly state that this is not a final product for the game to be considered work-in-progress (e.g. Early Access, Open Playtest, etc)
+If your game is publicly available as a purchase or a free download, you must clearly state that this is not a final product on the game’s download page for the game to be considered a work-in-progress (e.g. Early Access, Open Playtest, etc)

-To be eligible for Indie Cup, your game must fall under this definition as of the last day of the submission period for the season you are applying to.
+To be eligible for Indie Cup, your game must fall under this definition as of the last day of the edition you are applying to.

 Who is considered to be an independent developer?

-For our purposes, an independent developer is a person or a small team that is not owned by another company, does not have the backing of a large publisher, and can exercise total creative control over their project.
+For our purposes, an independent developer is a person or a small team that is not owned by another company or other major stakeholder, does not have the backing of a large publisher, and can exercise total creative and commercial control over their project.

 That said, the world of indie games is large, diverse, and often complicated.
 If you’re not sure you fit this description but still want to apply, please get in touch.